Legal Advice for Subrogation — 24 results

 Written by attorney Jonathan Winocour, about 2 years ago.

 Imagine, heaven forbid, you've been injured in a car wreck in Texas.

 The driver who hit you was drunk.
 Fortunately, he carried the required minimum amount of liability insurance, $30,000.... more

-Written by attorney William Doutt, almost 3 years ago.
+Written by attorney William Doutt, about 3 years ago.

 What is Subrogation and How Does